Copa Sudamericana's first round draw is in

-The second biggest continental competition in South America got their first-round draw to define which teams will qualify for the group stage.
+The second biggest continental competition in South America got their first-round draw to define which teams will qualify for the next round.

-This draw was made with all the teams except the Argentinians and Brazilians one, who are already in group stage, where the winners of this matches will join them, alongside the losers of the third round of Copa Libertadores.
+The winners of these matches will join the teams from Argentina and Brazil on the group stage.

 🔜⚽🏆 The full draw for the First Phase of the 2⃣0⃣2⃣2⃣ CONMEBOL #Sudamericana!— CONMEBOL Sudamericana (@TheSudamericana) December 20, 2021